-All regional tournaments will be conducted for a three-day period.
-Regionals will begin Friday, May 10.
-(Competition will be conducted Thursday-Saturday at regional sites with a team that has a no-Sunday play policy and the inclement weather formula will be adjusted accordingly.)
-Every attempt should be made to complete regional competition by the Sunday before super regionals.
+Regionals will begin Friday, May 21.
+(Competition will begin Thursday at regional sites with a team that has a no-Sunday play policy and the inclement weather formula will be adjusted accordingly.)
+Every attempt should be made to complete regional competition by the Sunday before the NCAA Division III Softball Championship.
 Competition may be scheduled one additional day if: (1) weather or unforeseen circumstances prevent the completion of competition on the originally scheduled final day of competition; or (2) completing competition would require a team to play three games in one day.
 (Note: A team may be required to complete a halted game and play up to two additional games in the same day.)
 A team may be required to play three games in one day on the rain date (Monday) to complete competition.
 If exceptions (e.g., weather) preclude the completion of competition by Monday, the advancing team will be determined based on the inclement weather formula in this section.

-Four-Team Regionals.
-Games 1 and 2 will be played on the first day; Games 3, 4 and 5 will be played on the second day; and Game 6 (and Game 7, if necessary) will be played on the third day.
+Six-Team Regionals.
+Games 1-4 will be played on the first day; Games 5-8 will be played on the second day; and Games 9 and 10 (and Game 11, if necessary) will be played on the third day.
+(If Game 11 would be the third game of the day for a team, Game 11 should be played on the fourth day.)
 The procedure below will be observed.
 Games follow in chronological order.
 No exceptions to game order will be permitted.

-Day 1: Game 1 No. 2 seed vs. No. 3 seed
+Day 1: Game 1 No. 1 seed vs. No. 6 seed

-Game 2 No. 1 seed vs. No. 4 seed
+Game 2 No. 2 seed vs. No. 5 seed

-Day 2: Game 3 Winner Game 1 vs. Winner Game 2
+Game 3 No. 3 seed vs. No. 4 seed

 Game 4 Loser Game 1 vs. Loser Game 2

-Game 5 Winner Game 4 vs. Loser Game 3
+Day 2: Game 5 Winner Game 1 vs. Loser Game 3

-Day 3: Game 6 Winner Game 3 vs. Winner Game 5
+Game 6 Winner Game 2 vs. Winner Game 3

+Game 7 See scenarios

+Game 8 See scenarios

+Day 3: Game 9 See scenarios

+Game 10 See scenarios

-Game 7 Winner Game 6 vs. Loser Game 6 (if necessary)
+Game 11 (if necessary) See scenarios